UgohP/javascript-projects/README.md

 4. Subsription - A small program that checks if a user is subscribed or not.
 It also checks for the payment method.

 5. Guessing Game - A game that a user will guess a number from 1 - 100.
 The user has unlimited trial until he/she guesses the correct answer.

+6. A Dice Roleler - A javascript project like the random number generator but it generates images of the dice